-With the shortage in supply of fresh chicken, one of Singapore’s most iconic hawker dishes has become the talk of town again – Chicken Rice, and more specifically Hainanese Chicken Rice.
+One of Singapore’s most iconic hawker dishes has to be Chicken Rice, and more specifically Hainanese Chicken Rice.

 The Hainanese Chicken Rice typically consist of poached or steamed chicken chopped into pieces, then served on fragrant rice.
 This is occupied with light or dark soy sauce (or both), and garlic-chilli sauce.